iyxan23/rafflesia/README.md

  - [ ] Component types
  - [ ] Resources are very much unimplemented
  - [ ] Custom views
- - [ ] I forgor to add parentheses to the grammar 💀
+ - [v] I forgor to add parentheses to the grammar 💀
  - [ ] Packaging of project files
  - [ ] Chaining function calls that are separated with newlies doesn't work, because the parser separates statements by newlines.
 Function chain calls that are separated with newlines will be interpreted as a separate statement and thus will be a parse error.